-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box tion to its management's assessment of the effectiveness of its internal 7262(b)) by the registered public accounting firm that prepared Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ Based upon the last sale price of the registrant's common stock, \$0.01 par value, as reported on the Nasdaq Global Market on June 30, 2021, the aggregate market value of the common stock held by non-affiliates of the registrant as of such date was \$1.9 billion.
+Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company • the registrant has elected not to use the extended transition period for corided pursuant to Section 13(a) of the Exchange Act. □ omplying - porting under Section 40 oort on and attestation to its management's assessment of the effectiven 4(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registers Indicate by check mark whether the he registrant is a shell com pany (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ▷ ₫ the aggregate market value of the common stock held by non-affiliates of the registrant as of such date was \$1.9 billion.
 For purposes of these computations only, all of the Registrant's executive officers and directors and entities affiliated with them have been deemed to be affiliates.

+Based upon the last sale price of the registrant's common stock, \$0.01 par value, as reported on the Nasdaq Global Market on June 30, 2021,

 As of February 24, 2022, the registrant had 412,092,771 shares of common stock, \$0.01 par value per share, outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE Part III, Items 10, 11, 12, 13, and 14 incorporate by reference certain specific portions of the definitive Proxy Statement for Playtika Holding Corp.'s 2022 Annual Meeting of Stockholders, to be filed pursuant to Regulation 14A.
+DOCUMENTS INCORPORATED BY REFERENCE

+Part III, Items 10, 11, 12, 13, and 14 incorporate by reference certain specific portions of the definitive Proxy Statement for Playtika Holding Corp.'s 2022 Annual Meeting of Stockholders, to be filed pursuant to Regulation 14A.
 Only those portions of the Proxy Statement which are specifically incorporated by reference herein shall constitute a part of this annual report.
-2